 1. To employ any device, scheme, or artifice to defraud;

 2. To obtain money or property by means of any untrue statement of a material fact or any omission to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading; or

 3. To engage in any transaction, practice, or course of business which operates or would operate as a fraud or deceit upon a person.

 (b) To publish, give publicity to, or circulate any notice, circular, advertisement, newspaper, article, letter, investment service, communication, or broadcast which, though not purporting to offer a security for sale, describes such security for a consideration received or to be received directly or indirectly from an issuer, underwriter, or dealer, or from an agent or employee of an issuer, underwriter, or dealer, without fully disclosing the receipt, whether past or prospective, of such consideration and the amount of the consideration.

 (c) In any matter within the jurisdiction of the office, to knowingly and willfully falsify, conceal, or cover up, by any trick, scheme, or device, a material fact, make any false, fictitious, or fraudulent statement or representation, or make or use any false writing or document, knowing the same to contain any false, fictitious, or fraudulent statement or entry.

-If you have questions about whether the Florida Securities Act can be applied to your case, or if you believe that you have been the victim of a securities fraud, The White Law Group may be able to help.
-To speak to a securities attorney, please call our Chicago office at 312-238-9650.
+If you have questions about whether the Florida Securities Act can be applied to your case, or if you believe that you have been the victim of a securities fraud, the securities attorneys of The White Law Group may be able to help.
+To speak to a securities attorney, please call 888-637-5510.